mandible-ai/mandible/README.md

 ## Why stigmergy over message passing?

 Most multi-agent frameworks (CrewAI, AutoGen, LangGraph) coordinate agents through direct messaging.
-This reimplements distributed systems problems — service discovery, message routing, consensus, backpressure - but for LLMs.
+This reimplements distributed systems problems: service discovery, message routing, consensus, backpressure - but for LLMs.

 Stigmergy sidesteps all of that.
 The environment carries the state.
 Agents are stateless reactive workers.
 You never need to answer "who should I tell about this?" - you just modify the environment, and whoever cares will notice.